-- 1. External moonlighting: Voluntary, compensated, medically-related work performed outside the institution where the clinical trainee is in training and any of its related participating sites. - It is the responsibility of the institution hiring the Resident or Fellow to determine whether licensure and DEA number are in place, adequate liability is provided and whether the Resident or Fellow has the appropriate training and skills to carry out assigned duties during moonlighting assignments. - 2.
-Internal Moonlighting: Voluntary, compensated, medically-related work performed within the institution in which the Resident or Fellow is in training or other Cleveland Clinic sites.
-There are two types of internal moonlighting: - A. Independent patient care activities at Cleveland Clinic or within the Cleveland Clinic Health System (CCHS) - Requires credentialing and appointment through Main Campus Professional Staff Affairs and/or Regional Hospital Medical Staff Office(s), where applicable. - Residents and Fellows in accredited programs must have RC approval specific to independent practice
+- 1. External moonlighting: Voluntary, compensated, medically-related work performed outside the institution where the clinical trainee is in training and any of its related participating sites. - It is the responsibility of the institution hiring the Resident or Fellow to determine whether licensure and DEA number are in place, adequate liability is provided and whether the Resident or Fellow has the appropriate training and skills to carry out assigned duties during moonlighting assignments. - Cleveland Clinic malpractice liability coverage does not cover external moonlighting, the Resident of Fellow will need to acquire their own liability insurance.

-- Clinical trainees can only be credentialed for independent practice in the area/field in which they are board certified/eligible; credentialing will not be granted in areas of practice specific to scope of current training program. - B. Supplemental on-call or any other supplemental responsibilities that are within the scope of the Residents or Fellows training and commensurate with the Residents or Fellows level of experience and skill. - These supplemental responsibilities must be fully supervised - Must occur outside normal training hours
+- 2. Internal Moonlighting: Voluntary, compensated, medically-related work performed within the institution in which the Resident or Fellow is in training or other Cleveland Clinic sites.
+There are two types of internal moonlighting: - A. Independent patient care activities at Cleveland Clinic or within the Cleveland Clinic Health System (CCHS) - Requires credentialing and appointment through Main Campus Professional Staff Affairs and/or Regional Hospital Medical Staff Office(s), where applicable. - Clinical trainees in accredited programs must have RC approval specific to independent practice - Clinical trainees can only be credentialed for independent practice in the area/field in which they are board certified/eligible; credentialing will not be granted in areas of practice specific to scope of current training program. - B. Supplemental on-call or any other supplemental responsibilities that are within the scope of the Clinical trainees training and commensurate with the Clinical trainees level of experience and skill. - These supplemental responsibilities must be fully supervised - Must occur outside normal training hours

-Permission to Moonlight: The decision to allow Residents or Fellows in any training program to participate in moonlighting activities shall be at the discretion of the Program Director.
+Permission to Moonlight: The decision to allow Clinical trainees in any training program to participate in moonlighting activities shall be at the discretion of the Program Director.
 The Program Director may decide that a Resident or Fellow may not moonlight for any of the following reasons: